-Trump headlines Ohio rally flush with cash, declaring victory in Iran standoff
+Trump, at Ohio rally, says Democrats would have leaked Soleimani attack plans

-President Trump was headlining his first campaign rally of the election year Thursday in Ohio flush with cash, chafing at a potential Senate impeachment trial and aiming to capitalize on his order to take out Iran's top commander after the military leader was said to have orchestrated an attack on the U.S. Embassy in Iraq.
+President Trump was headlining his first campaign rally of the election year Thursday in Ohio flush with cash, chafing at a potential Senate impeachment trial and aiming to capitalize on his order to take out Iranian commander Qassem Soleimani after the military leader was said to have orchestrated an attack on the U.S. Embassy in Iraq.

+Almost immediately, Trump slammed Democrats' nonbinding War Powers Resolution, which they passed earlier in the day in a rebuke to the Soleimani strike -- and suggested Democrats, including House Speaker Nancy Pelosi and California Rep. Adam Schiff, would have tipped off the media about the operation.

+"They're saying, 'You should get permission from Congress, you should come in and tell us what you want to do -- you should come in and tell us, so that we can call up the fake news that's back there, and we can leak it,'" Trump said.
+"Lot of corruption back there."

 Trump was appearing before a packed crowd in Toledo shortly after apparently pulling back from the brink of war with Iran earlier this week, and hours after officials announced that Iran likely shot down a civilian airliner carrying dozens of Canadians, apparently by mistake.
-House Democrats passed a nonbinding War Powers Resolution earlier in the day in a rebuke of Trump's initial strike.
+(Canadian Prime Minister Justin Trudeau suggested the U.S. might bear responsibility, and declined to condemn Iran.)

-The campaign event offered Trump an opportunity to spotlight before a friendly crowd his decision to order the deadly drone strike against Iranian Quds Force commander Qassem Soleimani, while keeping the U.S. -- at least for the moment -- out of a wider military conflict.
+The campaign event offered Trump an opportunity to spotlight before a friendly crowd his decision to order the deadly drone strike against Soleimani, while keeping the U.S. -- at least for the moment -- out of a wider military conflict.

 IRAN SHOT DOWN CIVILIAN AIRLINER, INTELLIGENCE SERVICES SAY; TRUDEAU DOESN'T CONDEMN IRAN